Where to Develop Film in Philadelphia in 2023.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

 Even in a world where the majority of people carry around a high quality digital camera in their pocket, there are still plenty of reasons you may choose to purse analog photography.

 Whatever your reasons may be, there are a few considerations to take into account.
 Most importantly, where are you going to get your film developed so that you can actually see your photos?

 It can be difficult to find the right place to take your valuable film, but worry not; we’ve rounded up everywhere you can still develop film in Philadelphia.
 Check out the list below, followed by a map of their locations.

 Indie Photo is truly a one-stop-shop for all of your film photography needs.
 They offer an extensive list of services and maintain the feeling of a photoshop “for photographers, by photographers”.

 For all of you film shooters that like to use a variety of formats, this is your spot; Indie Photo develops 35mm, 120, and 4×5, whether it’s C-41 color, black and white, or E-6 slide film.
 When developing your film, you’ll have a few options as to what size scans you get back, which we always prefer.

 Aside from developing and scanning services, you’ll be able to stock up on a great selection of fresh film (in-store or online), rent a digital workstation, or even take a class on photography.

 Unique Photo opened its first store in Fairfield, NJ over seven decades ago in 1947.
-They’ve since expanded, adding a fantastic location in Philadelphia that any film photographer in the area should check out.
+They’ve since expanded, adding a location in Philadelphia that any film photographer in the area should check out.